mrbrins82/mrbrins82.github.io/kaggle_indeed.md

 </center>
 From this plot, it's not very apparent that there is a distinct relationship between company size and salary.
 As company size increases, job listings are less likely to have salary information.

 How does a company's rating relate to salary?
 The next plot is again a 2D hexbin plot as above.
 The metric used for copany rating is pixel width.
 Indeed uses a five star rating system and the stars are filled in with a certain width of yellow coloring.
-The maximum value for this feature is 60, so it seems reasonable to assume that company ratings of 12, 24, 36, etc. correspond to a star rating of 1, 2, 3, etc.
+The maximum value for this feature is 60, so it seems reasonable to assume that company ratings of 12, 24, 36, 48, and 60 correspond to a star rating of 1, 2, 3, 4, and 5.
 <center><img src="./assets/images/salary_companyrating_hex.png" alt="salary companyrating plot" width="500" height="500" />
 </center>
 Most job listings that give salary information have somewhere between a 4 and 5 star rating, with the rest being in the 3 to 4 star range.
 There doesn't appear to be a very strong correlation between salary and company rating.